James B. Weaver: Early years

 James Baird Weaver was born in Dayton, Ohio, on June 12, 1833, the fifth of thirteen children of Abram Weaver and Susan Imlay Weaver.
 Weaver's father was a farmer, also born in Ohio, and a descendant of Revolutionary War veterans.
 He married Weaver's mother, who was from New Jersey, in 1824.
 Shortly after Weaver's birth, in 1835, the family moved to a farm nine miles north of Cassopolis, Michigan.
 In 1842, the family moved again to the Iowa Territory to await the opening of former Sac and Fox land to white settlement the following year.
 They claimed a homestead along the Chequest Creek in Davis County.
 Abram Weaver built a house and farmed his new land until 1848, when the family moved to Bloomfield, the county seat.

 Abram Weaver, a Democrat involved in local politics, was elected clerk of the district court in 1848; he often vied for election to other offices, usually unsuccessfully.
-Weaver's brother-in-law, Hosea Horn, a Whig, was appointed postmaster the following year, and through him James Weaver secured his first job, delivering mail to neighboring Jefferson County.
+James Weaver's brother-in-law, Hosea Horn, a Whig, was appointed postmaster the following year, and through him James Weaver secured his first job, delivering mail to neighboring Jefferson County.
 In 1851 Weaver quit the mail route to read law with Samuel G. McAchran, a local lawyer.
 Two years later, Weaver interrupted his legal career to accompany another brother-in-law, Dr. Calvin Phelps, on a cattle drive overland from Bloomfield to Sacramento, California.
 Weaver initially intended to stay and prospect for gold, but instead booked passage on a ship for Panama.
 He crossed the isthmus, boarded another ship to New York, and returned home to Iowa.